 Ian comes from a mixed farming family from Cornwall.
-He obtained a BSc in agriculture at Reading University and has been in his current position as Farm Manager for 10 years.
-Prior to that, he spent 15 years in farm management in Cambs/Herts.
+He obtained a BSc in agriculture at Reading University and has been in his current position as farm manager for 12 years.
+Prior to that, he spent seven years in farm management in Cambs/Herts.
 He is a professional member of the Institute of Agricultural Management.
 Basis, Facts and Beta qualified.
 Agriculture has been in Ian’s blood since an early age and he always wanted to farm.
 Over the years he has worked with some good mentors and built up good contacts within YFC.

 A more flexible rotation has recently been adopted, leading to a move away from block cropping, where necessary, in order to target black grass populations.
-Most other crops are sold and delivered locally within a 50 mile radius.
+Most crops are sold and delivered locally within a 50 mile radius.
 The farm has been in ELS for the last 10 years and has this year been accepted in to a Higher Tier Stewardship Scheme.
 Crop establishment on the farm is a mix of direct and min-till systems, with the plough being used rotationally, where necessary, to assist with blackgrass control.
 The farm is also part of a facilitated funding group with neighbouring businesses, looking to provide a joined up environmental habitat.

 Ian’s aim is to improve soil structure, reduce weed burden and to provide a good return on capital invested in the business.
 He looks to pay attention to detail in performance, by making small improvements in efficiency across all areas of the business.
 In the current business, a major long-term strategy is to employ balanced rotations and technology to be able to continue farming, despite the challenges of significant black grass pressure.
 He also looks to use plants’ natural resistance, by selecting varieties that have the ability to fight/tolerate disease.
 Ian believes that high yields coupled with high prices are the best way to remain competitive in an increasingly challenging marketplace and he looks to grow only crops that the market requires.
 Local opportunities are also targeted if significant premiums exist.